1. Your writing community is all important

-It's not; it's very much a solitary activity.
+It's good to have writer friends, online or otherwise, for support and advice, but writing itself is a solitary activity.
 In order to produce a good novel, you have to spend hours and hours alone, motivated only by your will to write it.
-When it's finished, of course you will need your proofreader/editor/test readers/cover artist, and yes, it's lovely that we can now talk about what we do with other writers we meet via the internet; the writing/blogging community on Twitter is particularly friendly and supportive, but essentially you're on your own.
-All those lovely people who RT your blog posts and say 'woo-hoo' when you tweet your word count aren't writing your novel; writing isn't about being in a fun social media club.
+Yes, it's lovely to mull over plot points with other scribes you meet via the internet; the writing/blogging community on Twitter is particularly friendly and supportive, but essentially you're on your own.
+All those lovely people who RT your blog posts, sympathise with your 'writers block' and give you advice on how long a chapter should be (the answer: as long as it needs to be) aren't going to get your novel finished; writing isn't about being in a fun social media club.

 As Zadie Smith said, don't rely on gangs, groups and cliques.
 The presence of a crowd won't make your writing any better than it is.

 Related to the above, I recently saw a tweet asking for inspirational memes and quotes to motivate the tweeter to get on with her novel.
 In order to be a prolific writer you will sometimes have to open that Word doc when you would rather watch telly or go on Facebook, when you have reached a plot point that isn't working or are scared that you've just written 10K words of total garbage, but if the desire to write is strong enough, you'll do it.
 If it's not, all the motivational quotes in the world won't get your novel finished.
 That's okay.
 You don't have to write.
 You might want to go back to it five years time, instead; maybe now isn't the right time.

 Which brings me to...

 3. You have to really, really want to be a writer.